Exercises and Simulations

 Carpenter Strategy Toolbox lists instructions for the Global Alliance Game which teaches the importance of international trade and relations between countries.
 Complete step-by-step instructions for the simulation is provided as well as a downloadable file for all the materials required by the Global Alliance Game.
 Information on how to debrief the simulation is also given on the site.

 CountryManager is designed for students taking courses in international marketing or business.
 The simulation is based on deciding the best way to enter either the Latin American market or Asian market with a toothpaste brand management team.
 Participants must decide which country to enter, which channels to motivate, how to communicate best with the customer, and which SKUs to offer.
 After building operations in one country, expansion into additional countries is the next step.
-A Faculty ID is required to view the full copy of the case.
+A full copy of the case is available by request.

 Diversophy is a set of intercultural training games for several different countries, designed for teams of 3 to 8 people playing simultaneously.
 Players are tested on cultural facts and appropriate behavioral choices and have the chance to share their own background and experiences with diversity or intercultural challenges, get advice about the culture they are exploring, and explore the risks of living or working in a new environment or with people different from themselves.
 Training games are available for purchase on the site.